lambrendan/roomi/docs/setup.md

 ```bash
 $ node server.js
 ```
-checkout localhost:3000 to our application!
+checkout localhost:3000 to see our application!

 Begin Coding: